Last Update: 4/14/21

 Water damage can be an easy repair or a major financial expense.
 It can even become a health hazard (mold) if left undiscovered for a long enough period of time.

-Buyers of Florida condos should also know that there are Florida laws in place that protects them from hidden defects (defects that the seller knew about or should have know about) like water leaks and other water related issues.
+Buyers of Florida condos should also know that there are Florida laws in place that protect them from hidden defects (defects that the seller knew about or should have known about) like water leaks and other water-related issues.
 Buyers should also know that any claim they may have not only extends to the seller but also extends to the real estate agent and their real estate broker.
 See, Johnson v.
 Davis, 480 So.2d 625 (Fla.
 1985) and Florida Statute 689.261.

 What Happens If There Is An “As Is” Sales Agreement?

 Selling a condo “as is” does not protect the seller against water damage hidden defect claim, as the buyers learned in the case of Syvrud v.
 Today Real Estate, Inc., 858 So.2d 1125, 1130 (Fla.App.
 2003).